Laboratory-of-Mol-and-Comp-Genomics/bacmapping/README.md

 getMapsFromLoc(chrom,start,end, inclusive=True)
     Given a chromosome, start and end location, returns all the maps in that region inclusive determines whether BACs that overlap the start and end locations should be included

+getRestrictionMap(name, enzyme)
+    Given the name of a BAC and an enzyme, returns the cut locations for that pair

 ## Use
 Ensure you are on a computer/ server that can handle a large throughput and can be left for some time to download/ process everything as well as some space to save the database.